octoml/octoai-cartoonizer/README.md

 Whenever a user uploads a new image, the image (1) gets rotated depending on the presence of specific EXIF data (this is useful if that image comes straight from your smartphone camera), (2) gets cropped and resized to a 512 by 512 image to make the generate image always match the input image dimensions, and (3) gets converted into a base64 encoding so it can be easily sent over to our inference endpoints.

 First, the image gets sent to the CLIP-Interrogator inference endpoint in order to obtain a prompt.
-Second, send that prompt along with the image data, and Stable Diffusion paramters such as denoising strength over to the Stable Diffusion endpoint to get a Cartoonized image back!
+Second, send that prompt along with the image data, and Stable Diffusion parameters such as denoising strength over to the Stable Diffusion endpoint to get a Cartoonized image back!

 We can finally display the image and offer the option from the end user to download the image.

 ![cartoonizer_screenshot](assets/cartoonizer_screenshot.png)

-Here's the cartoonizer app in action!
+Here's the Cartoonizer app in action!
 Enjoy and I hope that this guide helped you build a really neat app that you can feel proud to share with your friends and family!

 Please don't hesitate to share feedback, or comments to me over at tmoreau@octoml.ai.
 Cheers.